How to Afford School Expenses

 Textbooks

 Textbooks can be expensive and you don’t know until the end of the year which ones were actually used and needed.
-You can buy second-hand ones or trade them on school notice boards.

-Make sure you only go one year back because too much older and your child might have issues with it matching the curriculum now.
-Once you’ve finished with your textbooks sell them.
+If you buy second hand, make sure you only go one year back because too much older and your child might have issues with it matching the curriculum now.

 Uniforms

-If your school has a second-hand uniform stall that can be super cheap.
 If not, see if you can start one.
 Also, check your local second-hand stores as most have a uniform section.

 Lastly, if it is completely out of your reach, chat to the school and see if there are any options, payment plans or layby so your child can have a uniform.
-I know delaying the payments doesn’t make the cost go away, it gives you time to work it out or come up with the money.
-Some schools also allow the unclaimed lost property to go to families in need, so it pays to ask.

 School Shoes